gramineproject/contrib/Curated-Apps/workloads/pytorch/base_image_helper/README.md

 Please refer to `Curated-Apps/workloads/pytorch/README.md` to curate the image created in above steps with GSC.

-# Retrieve and decrypt results
+# Retrieve and decrypt the results

 Results are generated in `/workspace/result.txt` within container in encrypted form after running the curated GSC image.
 User need to copy results from container to local machine and decrypt using